-We were formed by Bimini in August 2010 and commenced operations on November 24, 2010.
+We were formed by Bimini in August 2010.
+We commenced operations on November 24, 2010, and through June 30, 2012, Bimini had contributed approximately \$15.0 million in cash to us.
+Bimini is currently our sole stockholder.
 Bimini has managed our portfolio since inception by utilizing the same investment strategy that we expect our Manager, an investment advisor registered with the Securities and Exchange Commission, or SEC, and its experienced RMBS investment team to continue to employ after completion of this offering.
-As of September 30, 2012, our Agency RMBS portfolio had a fair value of approximately \$66.8 million and was comprised of approximately 89.3% pass-through Agency RMBS and 10.7% structured Agency RMBS.
-Our net asset value as of September 30, 2012 was approximately \$15.0 million.
+As of June 30, 2012, our Agency RMBS portfolio had a fair value of approximately \$61.9 million and was comprised of approximately 86.2% pass-through Agency RMBS and 13.8% structured Agency RMBS.
+Our net asset value as of June 30, 2012 was approximately \$14.0 million.

-We intend to qualify and will elect to be taxed as a REIT under the Internal Revenue Code of 1986, as amended, or the Code, commencing with our short taxable year ending December 31, 2013.
+We intend to qualify and will elect to be taxed as a REIT under the Internal Revenue Code of 1986, as amended, or the Code, commencing with our short taxable year ending December 31, 2012.
 We generally will not be subject to U.S. federal income tax to the extent that we annually distribute all of our REIT taxable income to our stockholders and qualify as a REIT.

 We are an emerging growth company as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act, and will remain such for up to five years.
 However, if our non-convertible debt issued within a three year period or our total revenues exceed \$1 billion or the market value of our shares of common stock that are held by non-affiliates exceeds \$700 million on the last day of the second fiscal quarter of any given fiscal year, we would cease to be an emerging growth company as of the following fiscal year.
-Although we are an emerging growth company under the JOBS Act, we have elected to opt out of the extended transition period for complying with new or revised accounting standards, and such election is irrevocable.